xuchen66/sphinx-emdocs/source/fasttomo.rst

       frequent tracking for X, Y and Z postions.
 Unfortunitely, these extra control actions cost time for each tilting series collection.
       Here, we propose a hybrid method to make the data collection as fast as possible without sacrificing too much data quality.

-      We use a precalibration for each of every tilting series for Z, and we use proportional control to constantly compensate
+      We use a precalibration for each and every tilting series for Z, and we use proportional control to constantly compensate
       X, Y potions.
 We try to eliminate tracking and auto-focusing shots as much as possible.

       We present a SerialEM script using this Hybrid method for all three tilting schemes: uni-directional, bi-directional and